cdt-data-science/cluster-scripts/experiments/examples/nlp/README.md

 The first column gives you the ID of the job (important for tracking which of your jobs is doing what), then additional columns will indicate the Partition (more on this in a moment), the name of the script submitted with `sbatch`, the user who owns the job, the job status, the job runtime and finally the list of nodes running the job.

 The `(REASON)` field is mostly useful to understand why a job is in the queue:

     - `(Resources)` means there is nothing currently available that can run this job.
-    - `(Priority)` means other jobs are most important.
+    - `(Priority)` means other jobs are more important.
     - `(ReqNodeNotAvail)` means a specific node is down so this job cannot start.

+In each case, the `(REASON)` does **not** mean your job _won't run_, just that it is currently not running.
+Once the conditions of the reason are resolved, your job will execute.
+There is no reason to suspect that your job will be indefinitely held in a queue until the end of time.
+The exception to this is if you request a configuration that does not exist on the cluster -- building a feasible specification for your experiments is part of your job.

 If you want to see only **your own jobs**, then you can run:
 ```
 squeue -u ${USER}
 ```

+More arguments can be found in [the documentation]((https://slurm.schedmd.com/squeue.html)) or `man squeue`.

 2. [`sinfo`](https://slurm.schedmd.com/sinfo.html) - View information about the cluster configuration

-We have mentioned partitions briefly before, but what do they actually mean?
-In short, our clusters are organised into groups of nodes with different specifications and priorities.
-When we consider the "ILCC Cluster", what we actually are referring to is the a collection of servers linked together with a controlling "head" node (this is the `escience6` machine).
+We have mentioned **partitions** briefly before, but what do they actually mean?
+Our clusters are organised into groups of nodes with different specifications and priorities.
+Considering the `ILCC Cluster`, what we actually are referring to is the a collection of servers (i.e. compute nodes) linked together with a controlling "head" node (this is the `escience6` machine).
 The servers (with GPUs attached) are organised into "partitions", or groups, which each have different access permissions.
 You will all have access to the `ILCC_*` and `CDT_GPU` partitions.

 If you want to get a good specification of a cluster, you can use `sinfo` to detail the partitions and nodes available: